missyrestless/Bots/README.md

 	-z num specifies a hover height adjustment size [default: -0.05] can also be used to specify a payment amount
-	-d indicates dryrun mode - tell me what you would do without doing anything -i retrieves Bot details
+	-d indicates dryrun mode - tell me what you would do without doing anything -e displays a list of supported commands and examples then exits -i retrieves Bot details
 	-h displays this usage message and exits
 Environment: